liavtr/first-try/readme.md

-this is my first time
+this is my first try

+adding a new line